mattmakai/fullstackpython.com/source/content/pages/servers.rst

 :slug: servers
 :sort-order: 2

-There are several options for setting up infrastructure to serve your web application:
+There are several options for setting up infrastructure to serve a web application:

 1. "Bare metal" servers